Today's Thursday • 11 mins read

 Fighting this cosmic fate may only lead to misery.
 A better option is to embrace the outcome lovingly and work hard to make the best of it.

-While the idea of armor fati was there during the times of ancient Stoic sages, the exact phrase came much later.
+While the idea of amor fati was there during the times of ancient Stoic sages, the exact phrase came much later.

-On practicing Amor Fati, Ryan Holiday says, “We don’t get to choose so much of happens to us in life, but we can always choose how we feel about it, whether we’re going to work with it or not.”
+“We don’t get to choose so much of what happens to us in life, but we can always choose how we feel about it, whether we’re going to work with it or not.” – Ryan Holiday

-But it doesn’t come easy.
-Guy Elgat, professor of philosophy at the School of the Art Institute of Chicago, says:
+Amor fati doesn’t come easy.
+As Guy Elgat, professor of philosophy at the School of the Art Institute of Chicago, says:

 Nietzsche understands amor fati could not be practiced without an initial endowment of love, in this minimal sense.
 Like in the case of any activity that is to be done well, some basic resources have to be presupposed as available.